yukilab2/zen_state_machine/README.md

 Once initialized
 - state may be changed to one of child state if written so in parent state onEnter handler.
 - state may change by calling sagaMoveState action.
 This action can be called such from button onclick handler, web socket receive handler, timeout handler .. onEnter handlers.
-- State transition destination with sagaMoveState are : one of sibling states or one of ascendants.
+- State transition destination with sagaMoveState are : one of sibling states or one of ascendants' sibling states.

 # TODOs
 - test code